civicrm/civicrm-user-guide/docs/organising-your-data/profiles.md

 Any *new* contacts that fill out this Profile will be added to the Group.
 You can use this, for example, to add anyone who fills out your volunteer sign-up form to a Volunteers Group.
-Note that contacts will not receive any confirmation that they have been added to this group or be asked to validate their email address.
+Note that by default contacts will not receive any confirmation that they have been added to this group or be asked to validate their email address.
+To have contacts who complete the profile form receive an email, go to **Administer >> CiviMail >> CiviMail Component Settings** and check the checkbox **"Enable Double Opt-in for Profiles which use the "Add to Group" setting"**.
+They must respond (opt-in) before they are added to the group.

 Also note that if you want to offer more than one group, you might be better off using the groups profile field.

 #### **Notify when profile form is submitted**